zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcompilationfinished-method.md

 ## <a name="parameters"></a>Parameter
  `functionId`
- [in] Die ID der Funktion, die kompiliert wurde.
+ [in] The ID of the function that was compiled.

  `hrStatus`
- [in] Ein Wert, der angibt, ob die Kompilierung erfolgreich war.
+ [in] A value indicating whether compilation was successful.

  `fIsSafeToBlock`
- [in] Ein Wert, der angibt, an den Profiler an, ob blockierende wirkt sich auf den Vorgang der Runtime.
-Der Wert ist `true` Wenn Blockierungen der Laufzeit von diesem Rückruf; Zurückgeben der aufrufende Thread warten führen kann, andernfalls `false`.
+ [in] A value indicating to the profiler whether blocking will affect the operation of the runtime.
+The value is `true` if blocking may cause the runtime to wait for the calling thread to return from this callback; otherwise, `false`.

- Obwohl ein Wert von `true` wird die Runtime nicht beschädigen, können sie die Ergebnisse der profilerstellung verzerren.
+ Although a value of `true` will not harm the runtime, it can skew the profiling results.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h